Notifications from Other Local Authorities

 The Register should include the following information in relation to each child:

-The Head of Service will ensure, that there are clear lines of communication with the placing local authority where necessary, that the information required in Section 1.1, The Register of Looked After Children is provided and recorded.
+MASH will ensure there are clear lines of communication with the placing local authority where necessary, that the information required in Section 1.1, The Register of Looked After Children is provided and recorded.

-The Head of Service will arrange for enquires to be made of the address on the social care information system to establish whether there is any significant information recorded in relation to the address.
-If so, this information must be communicated to the allocated social worker in the placing local authority as a way of working in partnership.
+MASH will arrange for enquires to be made of the address on the social care information system to establish whether there is any significant information recorded in relation to the address.
+If so, this information will be communicated to the allocated social worker in the placing local authority as a way of working in partnership.
+If other local authority request exceptional task to be undertaken requires notification to MASH of request.
+Mash confirm details, share with Team manager in First response for review and consideration.

 It would never be appropriate for the authority to agree to a request to supervise a child placed in secure accommodation and/or subject to Section 53 of the Children and Young Persons Act 1933.

-Where it is agreed at a planning meeting that Merton will undertake any level of supervision of a placement on behalf of a placing authority, a social worker will be allocated to review and monitor this.
+Where it is agreed Merton will undertake specific tasks on behalf of a placing authority, a social worker will be allocated to review and monitor this.

-Any agreement to supervise the placement should be detailed in writing and signed by the Senior Manager from the Placing Authority.
-It will include an expectation that the allocated social worker in Merton will be invited to contribute to the child's Looked After Review, which may require them to write a LAC report, as they will hold all of this knowledge.
+Any agreement to undertake specific tasks on behalf of the placing authority should be detailed in writing and signed by the Senior Manager from the Placing Authority.
+It will include an expectation that the allocated social worker in Merton will be invited to contribute to the child's Looked After Review.

 Where a significant incident arises in Merton whilst the child is placed there, they will be expected to respond to any immediate and identified needs.